lambdablocks/lambdablocks/docs/tutorial.rst

        filename: examples/wordlist

-This YAML file contains two parts: the first one is a key/value list giving information on the computation graph (such as its name and description).
+This YAML file contains two parts: the first one is a key/value list giving information on the computation graph (such as its name, description, and used modules).
 The second part is more interesting: it contains the list of the code blocks that are the vertices of our graph.
 For now, there is only one vertice: it uses the block :py:func:`lb.blocks.unixlike.cat`.
 It has a unique name ``cat`` (since we use only once the block ``cat`` in this program, the vertice name can be the same as the block name), and one argument, a path to a